ErickJR13/TruthTable/README.md

 # Is It True?

 "Is it true?" is a command line program that checks whether an expression is true or false.
-This is based on the [Truth Table](https://en.wikipedia.org/wiki/Truth_table)
+This program is based on the [Truth Table](https://en.wikipedia.org/wiki/Truth_table)

-Run it online on http://cpp.sh/7lmh
+# How do I run it?

+1. Visit [repl.it](https://repl.it/@ErickJR13/AnxiousIdealSpotteddolphin) and press the Run button right above the code and terminal.
+2. Follow the Instructions!

 **List of things not supported**